grimme-lab/xtb_docs/source/optimization.rst

 Geometry Optimization
 ---------------------

-The basics of calculating geometry optimizations with ``xTB`` are presented in this chapter.
+The basics of calculating geometry optimizations with ``xtb`` are presented in this chapter.
-Please check out the chapter 'Singlepoint Calculations' for options that are not optimization-specific, as the charge or the number of SCF iterations, for example.
+Please check out the chapter :ref:`sp` for options that are not optimization-specific, as the charge or the number of SCF iterations, for example.
 Solvation can be included easily by using GBSA.
-For this approach, please read the chapter 'GBSA'.
+For this approach, please read the chapter :ref:`gbsa`.

 .. contents::